Extremality in semidistributive lattices

 We now recall what is the (order) dimension of a poset $P$.
 The book \cite{trotter2002combinatorics} of W.T.
 Trotter is a good reference.

 \begin{definition}[\cite{DushnikMiller}] Let $(\mathbb{R}^n,\leq)$ be the poset defined by $(x_1,\dots,x_n)\leq (y_1,\dots,y_n)$ if $x_i\leq y_i$ for every $i\in [n]$.
-The \defn{dimension} of a poset $P$ is the smallest integer $n$ such that $P$ is isomorphic to a subposet of $(\mathbb{R}^n,\leq)$. \end{definition}
+The \emph{dimension} of a poset $P$ is the smallest integer $n$ such that $P$ is isomorphic to a subposet of $(\mathbb{R}^n,\leq)$. \end{definition}

-Equivalently, this is the minimum number of linear extensions whose intersection is $P$, where the intersection is the poset whose relations are $x\leq y$ if in each of the chosen linear extensions we have $x\leq y$.
+Equivalently, this is the minimum number of linear extensions whose intersection is $P$, where the intersection is the poset on the set $P$ whose relations are $x\leq y$ if in each of the chosen linear extensions we have $x\leq y$.
 The posets of dimension smaller than $3$ include, for example, the planar posets with a minimum \cite{TROTTERplanarTrees}, the interval orders \cite{RABINOVITCH197850} and the posets whose Hasse diagrams contain at most one cycle \cite{abram2025dimension}.
 It seems that for families of lattices the dimension is easier to determine.
 For example, a lattice is planar if and only if its dimension is smaller than $2$ \cite{BakerDim2}.
 This is false for posets since there exist planar posets of any dimension \cite{KELLY1981135}.
-Also, the following is a long-standing conjecture in dimension theory (see for example \cite{bergman2023some} for more details):
+For some families of semidistributive extremal lattices, we will be able to find their dimension in Section \ref{sec:applicationdimension}.